-The Southbank is, without a doubt, one of the most iconic areas of London.
-It’s where Hugh Grant confessed his love to Andie MacDowell in ‘Four Weddings and a Funeral’ and where Shakespeare’s plays were performed for the first time.
-Home to the London Eye, the Tate Modern and the Globe Theatre, this stretch of land hugging the banks of the Thames is home to some of the city’s most famous landmarks.
+The South Bank is, without a doubt, one of the most iconic areas of London.
+It’s where Hugh Grant confessed his love to Andie MacDowell in Four Weddings and a Funeral and where Shakespeare’s plays were performed for the first time.
+Home to the London Eye, Tate Modern and the Globe Theatre, this stretch of land hugging the banks of the Thames is where you’ll find some of the city’s most famous landmarks.
 As much of a draw for the capital’s residents as it is for its visitors, it also offers some great places to stay.

 Occupying the 34th to 52nd floors of one of the tallest buildings in Europe, the Shangri-La at the Shard reigns supreme over south London.
-Just a short walk to the Southbank, it goes without saying that the view is the main attraction here – with each room showcasing the city skyline through its floor-to-ceiling windows – but the decor is equally captivating.
-As with all the Shangri-La hotels, the colour scheme reflects the hotel’s location so at the Shard you’ll find lots of slate grey, twinkling lights and dusky blues.
-At TING restaurant you’ll find a British-Asian fusion menu and for a Bond-like experience, dip into the 52nd floor pool just as the sun goes down.
+Just a short walk to the South Bank, it goes without saying that the view is the main attraction here – with each room showcasing the city skyline through its floor-to-ceiling windows – but the decor is equally captivating.
+As with all the Shangri-La hotels, the colour scheme reflects the hotel’s location, so at the Shard you’ll find lots of slate grey, twinkling lights and dusky blues.
+At TING restaurant, you’ll find a British-Asian fusion menu and, for a Bond-like experience, dip into the 52nd-floor pool just as the sun goes down.